tiepdotme/samui-samui.de/content/post/2006/09/2006-09-20-die-statements-der.md

 ---
-Leaders of Thailand&#8217;s military coup have released a series of statements.
+Leaders of Thailand's military coup have released a series of statements.
 The initial statement and communiques 1 to 4 were read out on army television and a sixth statement appeared in English on the website of The Nation newspaper.
 The texts of the four statements follow:

 **<span class="caps">INITIAL</span> STATEMENT**